bryancarter

 Carter, Bryan

-Dr. Bryan Carter received his Ph.D. at the University of Missouri-Columbia and is currently the Director of the Center for Digital Humanities and an Associate Professor in Africana Studies, at the University of Arizona.
+Dr. Bryan Carter received his Ph.D. at the University of Missouri-Columbia.
+He is currently the Director of the Center for Digital Humanities and a Professor of Africana Studies, at the University of Arizona.
 He specializes in African American literature of the 20th Century with a primary focus on the Harlem Renaissance.
 His research also focuses on Digital Humanities/Africana Studies.
-He has published numerous articles on his doctoral project, Virtual Harlem, an immersive representation of a portion of Harlem, NY as it existed during the 1920s Jazz Age and Harlem Renaissance.
-Dr. Carter’s research centers on how the use of traditional and advanced interactive and immersive technologies changes the dynamic within the learning space.
-Dr. Carter has completed his first book entitled Digital Humanities: Current Perspectives, Practice and Research through Emerald Publishing, and has just completed his second manuscript through Routledge Press, entitled: AfroFuturism: Experiencing Culture Through Technology (June 2022).
-His current work has also led to exploring the African American, and expatriate experience through immersive and augmented technologies using handheld devices and wearable technologies.
+He has published numerous articles on his doctoral project, Virtual Harlem, an immersive representation of a portion of Harlem, NY, as it existed during the 1920s Jazz Age and Harlem Renaissance.
+Dr. Carter’s research centers on how using traditional and advanced interactive and immersive technologies change the dynamic within the learning space.
+Dr. Carter has completed his first book, entitled Digital Humanities: Current Perspectives, Practice and Research through Emerald Publishing, and has completed his second manuscript through Routledge Press, entitled AfroFuturism: Experiencing Culture Through Technology (June 2022).
+His current work has also led to exploring the African American and expatriate experience through immersive and augmented technologies using handheld devices and wearable technologies.